dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

     source: {}
 ```

+5) Alternatively, you may also use {{site.prodname}} Manager to inspect and view information and statistics associated with Network policies, Endpoints and Nodes.

 ### Enable isolation

 Let's turn on isolation in our policy-demo namespace. {{site.prodname}} will then prevent connections to pods in this namespace.